+The predator-prey models are examples of system models.
 The New Generation Science Standards (NGSS) emphasize system modeling as a crucial skill, and include ecosystem dynamics as an important example.
 Systems modeling incorporates science and math, but does not focus on isolated scientific facts or rote learning of math.
-Our systems modeling approach emphasizes how parts interact to create a working whole, and shows how a whole complex system is more than the mere sum of its parts.
-This naturally integrates science, math, and art as well as system modeling to meet STEM, STEAM, Common Core, and NGSS objectives.
+Systems modeling emphasizes how parts interact to create a working whole, and shows how a whole complex system is more than the mere sum of its parts.
+This naturally integrates science and math as well as system modeling to meet STEM, STEAM (if you engage the art projects in our subscription box), Common Core, and NGSS objectives.

 Use the eight page booklet included in your subscription box to learn more about the models.

 If you would like a fully bound longer version of the lessons, this is available on Amazon and Kindle.
 These lessons give you and your child or student a bird’s-eye view of predator-prey ecosystem models.
 The lessons refer to this computer model of wolves and elk.
 Here is a version of that model of wolves and elk in Scratch.
 Included is an outdoor wondering exercise, which stimulating critical thinking and a sense of awe.
 We aim to help you and your student soar to new perspectives and better appreciate the awesome interactions in our world.